scozv/ostinato/gitbook/en/README.md

-# Dola Overview
+# Ostinato Overview

-Dola, is just a name of documentation template with `Gitbook`.
+Ostinato, is just a name of documentation template with `Gitbook`.